 In this limb of the ethical-legal research carried out in the Leviathan project, we investigate the impact of these material and non-material premises on socialist health systems and on the health care provided by them.
 Health care in socialist states experienced contradictory developments – spectacular quantitative growth and more varied qualitative improvements depending on economic opportunities and on the quality of bureaucratic control, the capacity to care for the basic health care needs of everyone, and a culture of professional paternalism and patient vulnerability – which remain as positive and negative legacies in the contemporary health systems of Central and Eastern Europe.

-Mária Éva Földes, PhD is an assistant professor at the Erasmus School of Health Policy and Management, Erasmus University Rotterdam.
-Her research interests and teaching activities focus on health law, health care governance, patients’ rights and EU law.
+Mária Éva Földes, PhD is an assistant professor at the Erasmus School of Health Policy and Management.
+Her research interests and teaching activities focus on international health law, health care governance, and patients’ rights.
 Mária Éva completed her PhD at CEU at the joint doctoral degree program of the Legal Studies and Political Science departments, under the supervision of Prof Dr Judit Sándor and Prof Dr Csilla Kollonay-Lehoczky.
-Her PhD research focused on the emerging mandate of EU law in the field of healthcare.
-After completing her PhD, she worked as researcher at Tilburg University’s Law School, assistant professor at the University of Vienna’s Institute for European Integration Research and lecturer at The Hague University of Applied Sciences (THUAS), International and European Law program.
+Her PhD research focused on the emerging mandate of EU law in healthcare.
+After completing her PhD, she worked as researcher at Tilburg University’s Law School, assistant professor at the University of Vienna’s Institute for European Integration Research, and lecturer and researcher at The Hague University of Applied Sciences, International and European Law program.

 Medicalization of Death and Dying in Post-War Hungary and the Netherlands